-HSH faced a \$303,555,000 Measure A deficit in FY 2026-27 driven by several factors: (1) new and expanded cost obligations coupled with the loss or reduction of State, federal, and other one-time funding sources; (2) a projected decrease in Measure A sales tax revenue due to shifts in consumer spending; and (3) a substantial difference in the amount of one-time carryover funding available between FY 2025-26 and FY 2026-27.
+HSH faced a \$303,555,000 Measure A deficit in FY 2026-27, driven by several factors: (1) new and expanded cost obligations coupled with the loss or reduction of state, federal, and other one-time funding sources; (2) an initial projected decrease in Measure A sales tax revenue due to shifts in consumer spending which has since been resolved with an updated projection based on more recent Measure A revenue collections; and (3) a substantial difference in the amount of one-time carryover funding available between FY 2025-26 and FY 2026-27.
 This fiscal reality requires HSH to make difficult decisions regarding the Spending Plan, including reductions and curtailments across multiple program areas.
-It also happens at the same time that the region faces other significant changes in homeless services and housing.
-This includes threats to recent progress, such as federal changes in HUD and Medicaid funding, as well as new opportunities such as development of a new regional housing agency, the Los Angeles County Affordable Housing Solutions Agency (LACAHSA), and launch of its regional homelessness prevention, housing production, and preservation strategies with Measure A funding.
+This occurs at the same time that the region faces other significant changes in the homeless services system.
+This includes threats to recent progress, such as federal changes in Housing and Urban Development and Medicaid funding, as well as new opportunities, including the development of a new regional housing agency, the Los Angeles County Affordable Housing Solutions Agency (LACAHSA), and the launch of its regional homelessness prevention, housing production, and preservation strategies with Measure A funding.
 HSH worked closely and collaboratively with regional partners to coordinate planning in this dynamic and challenging fiscal environment.

 From July through December 2025, HSH led an expanded, community-informed process to develop the FY 2026-27 Spending Plan.
 This year's approach significantly broadened engagement, with community feedback helping to shape the framework, tools, and criteria that ultimately formed the basis for a two-phase evaluation process used to develop the recommendations.
-Phase 1 applied a community-informed rubric to all programs and services funded by Measure A in FY 2025-26, prioritizing contractual and legal obligations, alignment with Measure A goals and Board-approved target and equity metrics, activities that are currently serving people and bringing or keeping them inside, and programs with required fund matches.
-Programs meeting these criteria advanced to Phase 2 for deeper program-level review using qualitative and quantitative data, including an equity analysis, outcome and performance measures, and opportunities to leverage other funding sources.
+Phase one applied a community-informed rubric to all programs and services funded by Measure A in FY 2025-26 to inform FY 2026-27 proposed allocations, prioritizing contractual and legal obligations, alignment with Measure A goals and Board-approved target and equity metrics, activities that are currently serving people and bringing or keeping them inside, and programs with required fund matches.
+Programs meeting these criteria are advanced to phase two for deeper program-level review using qualitative and quantitative data, including an equity analysis, outcome and performance measures, and opportunities to leverage other funding sources.